 - Log in to My Career and explore the many online career resources available to you

-- For example, the many industry-specific Vault Internship Guides
+- For example, the many industry-specific Firsthand Internship Guides

 - Review our tips for job seekers for details about cover letters, resumes and networking

 - Visit the Career Lab to gain expert advice from our career consulting interns.
 They’ve already navigated the internship search and are happy to share their story.